perima/bia-workshop/README.md

 import TextInterpretation from './TextInterpretation'; // comprehend
 ```

-6.3.2 Now replace the placeholder text **** with the actual component.
+6.3.2 Now replace the placeholder text **Add text interpretation component here...** with the actual component.

 ```javascript
  <TextInterpretation parentCallback={this.callbackFunction} />